OpenEnergyPlatform/academy/other/README.md

 # other

-other tutorials that will NOT be rendered on the github page
+other tutorials that will NOT be rendered on the GitHub page